 VI.
-Financial Need Requirements and Use of Other Project Funds increases.4 A CSP may not be requested to address any cost increases for which the owner has already been, or is in the process of being, compensated through other federal, state, or local government COVID-19 assistance programs or through donations from other sources.
-Projects with current residual receipts account balances, whether governed by a Section 8 HAP or FHA regulatory agreement, must first utilize any balances in those accounts that are in excess of \$250 per unit prior to requesting a CSP.
+Financial Need Requirements and Use of Other Project Funds

+CSPs will be approved only for critical funding needs, meaning those financial needs that cannot be addressed with other project funds or external resources.
+Such project resources include both current funds and revenue that can reasonably be expected within the next 9 months, including but not limited to revenue from anticipated inflationary or market-adjusted contract rent increases.6 A CSP may not be requested to address any cost increases for which the owner has already been, or is in the process of being, compensated through other federal, state, or local government COVID-19 assistance programs or through donations from other sources.
+Projects with current residual receipts account balances, whether governed by a Section 8 HAP or FHA regulatory agreement, must first utilize any balances in those accounts that are in excess of \$250 per unit prior to receiving approval for a CSP.
 HUD will make available residual receipts to fund the expenses identified above, notwithstanding limitations on uses in Chapter 25 of Housing HUD Handbook 4350.1.
 When considering financial position, HUD will not view loans from Reserve for Replacement (R4R) account balances as a source of funds to offset COVID-19 cost.
-CSP reimbursements for eligible expenses may be used to replenish R4R accounts if amounts were borrowed to finance COVID-19 related operating cost increases incurred from March 27, 2020, through July 31, 2020.
-Any properties that anticipate recognition of surplus cash at the close of their current project fiscal year and any Section 8 project that anticipates taking owner distributions at any point within the next 12 months may not request a CSP.
+CSP reimbursements for eligible expenses may be used to replenish R4R accounts if amounts were borrowed to finance COVID-19 related operating cost increases incurred from March 27, 2020, through November 30, 2020.
+Any properties that anticipate recognition of surplus cash at the close of their current project fiscal year and any Section 8 project for which the owner anticipates taking distributions at any point within the next 12 months may not request a CSP.
+In addition, any owner who took distributions following the announcement of CSPs on July 23, 2020, is not eligible to now receive a CSP for expenses incurred in the 1st Operating Period (March 27 to July 31, 2020).
+In cases where costs to address COVID-19 may have unexpectedly escalated in recent months, HUD will allow a CSP for the 2nd Operating Period (August 1, 2020 to November 30, 2020) without regard to distributions taken prior to issuance of this notice.